lsorensen3/titanticData/README.md

     * The biggest challenge that I faced was figuring out a way to get all of the csv data in an ArrayList to optimize readability and simplify the means of obtaining said data.
 I was originally going to use the ```.split()``` method in order to turn each line of my csv into an array, but since some of my data tokens had necessary commas in them, the ```.split()``` method on its own would not work.
 I then tried to put all of the information into an ArrayList using a while loop, but this proved difficult since each line of a csv has a hidden ```\n``` at the end (since it goes on to the next line).
 I presented my difficulties to my teacher, who then showed me a line of code that would work around this issue: ```String.split(",(?=([^\"]*\"[^\"]*\")*[^\"]*$)");``` Including this specific parameter for the split method fixed my issue and allowed me to put all the csv data in an ArrayList.

     * Another major challenge in answering my questions was dealing with empty elements in the data ArrayList.
 While this may seem like a minor issue, it was fairly time consuming to debug as it took a long time to figure out what the real issue was.
-Once I found out why my code wasn't working, I just needed to include a simple if/else statement that disregarded lines in the dataset that did not include a real value for the specific token.
+Once I found out why my code wasn't working, I just needed to include a simple if/else statement that disregarded the lines in the dataset (which was actually an ```ArrayList<ArrayList<String>>```) that did not include a real value for the specific token.

 ## Results and Conclusion